Mindtribe/MTBuild/README.md

 ##### Test Application Project #####

 A test application project defines one or more configurations that contain settings for building an executable application that is executed after building.
 This project type generates Rake tasks for compiling source files, linking them into an executable, and then running the executable.
 This is intended for building and running unit tests as part of the build process.

+##### Framework Project #####

+A framework project wraps up a static library and its headers for use by applications.
+See the "Frameworks" section below for more information.

 #### Configurations ####